-- purposes of verification of the research carried out by the person or company, - (B) the person or company must notify the marketplace prior to disclosing the information for verification purposes, and - (C) the person or company must obtain written agreement from the publisher and any other person or company involved in the verification of the research that the publisher or the other person or company will - (I) maintain the confidentiality of the information, - (II) use the information only for the purposes of verifying the research, - (III) keep the information securely stored at all times, - (IV) keep the information for no longer than a reasonable period of time after the completion of the verification, and - (V) immediately inform the marketplace of any breach or possible breach of the agreement or of the confidentiality of the information provided, and - (iii) the marketplace has the right to take all reasonable steps necessary to prevent or address a breach or possible breach of the confidentiality of the information provided or of the agreement. - (1.2) A marketplace that releases a marketplace participant's order or trade information under subsection (1.1) must - (a) promptly inform the regulator or, in Québec, the securities regulatory authority, in the event the marketplace becomes aware of any breach or possible breach of the confidentiality of the information provided or of the agreement, and - (b) take all reasonable steps necessary to prevent or address a breach or possible breach of the confidentiality of the information provided or of the agreement.. - 10.
-Section 5.12 is amended by deleting ":" after "the marketplace must".
+- (a) the person or company must - (i) not disclose to or share any information with any person or company if that information could directly or indirectly, identify a marketplace participant or a client of the marketplace participant without the marketplace's consent, other than as provided under subsection (1.3) below; - (ii) not publish or otherwise disseminate data or information that discloses, directly or indirectly, the transactions, trading strategies or market positions of a marketplace participant or a client of the marketplace participant; - (iii) not use the order and trade information or provide it to any other person or company for any purpose other than capital markets research; - (iv) keep the order and trade information securely stored at all times; - (v) keep the order and trade information only for a reasonable period of time after the completion of the research and publication process; and - (vi) immediately inform the marketplace of any breach or possible breach of the confidentiality of the information provided; and - (b) the marketplace has the right to take appropriate steps, that in the marketplace's sole discretion, are necessary to prevent or deal with a breach or possible breach of the confidentiality of the information provided or of the agreement. - (1.2) A marketplace that releases a marketplace participant's order or trade information pursuant to subsection (1.1) must - (a) promptly inform the regulator or, in Québec, the securities regulatory authority, in the event the marketplace becomes aware of any breach or possible breach of the confidentiality of the information provided or of the agreement; and - (b) take all appropriate steps that in the marketplace's sole discretion, are necessary against that person or company to prevent or deal with a breach or possible breach of the confidentiality of the information provided or of the agreement. - (1.3) A person or company that receives a marketplace participant's order or trade information from a marketplace pursuant to subsection (1.1) may disclose the order or trade information used in connection with research submitted to a publication if it has entered into a written agreement with the marketplace that provides that: